Skip to main content

 Hobz biz-Zejt

-Traditional Maltese bread rubbed with ripe tomatoes, drizzled with olive oil, topped with tuna, olives, capers, onions, and sun-dried tomatoes.
-Simple peasant food now beloved snack.
-Similar to ftira but using regular bread.
+Maltese bread rubbed with ripe tomatoes, drizzled with olive oil, and topped with tuna, olives, capers, onions, and sun-dried tomatoes.
+It started as peasant food and is now an everyday snack.
+Much like ftira, but made with ordinary bread.

 Stuffat tal-Qarnit